Geometric realization via irrelevant deformations induced by the stress-energy tensor: Introduction

-This paper is organized as follows: In Sec.~\ref{sec:Flow equation for metric from polynomial deformation}, we consider the deformation operator $\mathcal{O}$ is a polynomial function of the stress-energy tensor.
+This paper is organized as follows.
+In Sec.~\ref{sec:Flow equation for metric from polynomial deformation}, we consider that the deformation operator $\mathcal{O}$ is a polynomial function of the stress-energy tensor.
 In Sec.~\ref{sec:Introduction of auxiliary fields}, we derive the flow equation for the metric from the deformation by introducing auxiliary fields.
 In Sec.~\ref{sec:Applications of metric flow}, we give the $T\bar{T}$ deformation and $\mathcal{O}(T)=\tr[\bT]^3$ as two examples to demonstrate the method to introduce the auxiliary fields and the derivation of the flow equations for the metric.
 In Sec.~\ref{sec:Solutions to flow equation for metric}, we solve the flow equation for the metric.
-In Sec.~\ref{sec:The flow equation for stress energy tensor}, we give the derivation of the flow equation for the stress-energy tensor in order to solve the flow equation for the metric.
+In Sec.~\ref{sec:The flow equation for stress energy tensor}, we give the derivation of the flow equation for the stress-energy tensor to solve the flow equation for the metric.
 In Sec.~\ref{sec:Exactly solution cases}, we consider the $T\bar{T}$ deformation and the $\cO(T)=\tr[\bT]^m$ deformation and find exact solutions for the metric.
-In Sec~.\ref{sec:Perturbative method}, we introduce the perturbative method to solve the flow equations as another procedure in finding their solutions.
+In Sec~.\ref{sec:Perturbative method}, we introduce the perturbative method as another procedure for solving the flow equations.
 In Sec.~\ref{sec: Application of TrT^n}, we discuss several applications of $\cO(T)=\tr[\bT]^m$.
-In Sec.~\ref{sec:Relations with Gravity}, we demonstrate the relation between Eisenstein gravity and $f(R)$ gravity within the deformation.
-In Sec.~\ref{sec:Deformed Lagrangian}, we study the deformed Lagrangian both free massless boson and interactive massive boson.
-In Appendix~\ref{appsec: Auxiliary field}, we introduce the details of the auxiliary field method in the $T\bar{T}$ deformation within the path integral formalism.